 U.S. Department of Veterans Affairs (VA) Facilities in Maryland

 Military Resource Locator

-Summary of Maryland Military and Veterans Benefits: The State of Maryland offers special benefits for its military Service members and Veterans including retired military pay exemptions, education and tuition assistance, employment services, special military vehicle tags, as well as hunting and fishing license privileges.
+Summary of Maryland Military and Veterans Benefits: Maryland offers special benefits for Service members, Veterans and their Families including military retired pay tax exemptions, education and tuition assistance, employment services, special military vehicle tags, as well as hunting and fishing license privileges.
 Eligibility for some benefits may depend on residency, military component and Veteran disability status.

 Maryland Military and Veterans State Benefit Highlights and Eligibility

 Maryland Income Tax Subtraction for Military Retired Pay: Retired Service members can subtract up to $5,000 of their military retired pay from their gross income before determining their Maryland tax.
 At age 55 this subtraction increases to $15,000.

 Who is eligible for Maryland Income Tax Subtraction for Military Retired Pay?
 This subtraction is available to retired Service members who are receiving military retired pay from an active or reserve component of the U.S. Armed Forces.

 Thrift Savings Plan (TSP) does not withhold taxes for state or local income tax, but it is reported annually on IRS Form 1099-R. All TSP distributions are subject to state taxes and early distributions may incur higher taxes.

 Maryland Taxes on U.S. Department of Veterans Affairs Military Disability Retirement Pay: Military Disability Retirement Pay received as a pension, annuity or similar allowance for personal injury or sickness resulting from active service in the U.S. Armed Forces should not be included in taxable income.
 Some of the payments which are considered disability benefits include:

 - Disability compensation and pension payments for disabilities paid to Veterans or their Families